-When trading on hammer signals the accumulator can be useful.
-It gives an idea of trend strength and the likelihood that a hammer will actually result in a reversal or be a fake signal.
-Extreme values in the accumulator suggest that more of the hammer signals have been fake and have not preceded a reversal on the scale being examined.
+When trading on Japanese candlestick signals the accumulator can be useful.
+It gives an idea of trend strength and the likelihood that a pattern will actually result in a reversal or be a fake signal.
+Extreme values in the accumulator suggest that more of the signals have been fake and have not preceded a reversal on the scale being examined.
 It also suggest that the market is reaching a more extreme position in being either overbought or oversold.
 For an example see the figures above.

 A smaller value may be needed for lower time frames.

-The detection tolerance (in points) : Hammers which don’t break lows/highs are rejected when this is set to zero.
-Increase this value to accept hammers that are close to but not above the threshold.
+The detection tolerance (in points) : Patterns which don’t break lows/highs are rejected when this is set to zero.
+Increase this value to accept cases that are close to but not above the threshold.

 The shadow threshold (in points)

-is a cut off threshold for the total size of the candle.
-This is the total length (H – L) for the candle.
+This is a cut off threshold for the total size of the candle.
+It is the total length (H – L) for the candle.